huntforhomesaz/cleanout2closing-site/content/guides/inherited-house-tucson-what-to-do.md

 faq_block:
   - question: "Do I have to do anything with the house before the probate case is finished?"
-    answer: "Often you can start planning and light prep during probate, but major decisions and a sale should line up with your attorney or fiduciaryâ€™s guidance.
+    answer: "Often you can start planning and light prep during probate, but major decisions and a sale should line up with your attorney or fiduciary's guidance.
 I help coordinate cleanout, vendors, and sale timing so it fits the legal process that your attorney oversees."
     audience: "heir"
     schema: true